-On April 25, 2001, the Operating Partnership acquired Citigroup Center through a venture with a private real estate investment company.
-This venture is consolidated with the financial results of the Operating Partnership because the Operating Partnership exercises control over the entity that owns the property.
-The equity interest in the venture that is not owned by the Operating Partnership, totaling approximately \$29.9 million and \$34.4 million at December 31, 2002 and 2001, respectively is included in Minority Interest in Property Partnership on the accompanying Consolidated Balance Sheets.
-The minority interest holder's share of income for Citigroup Center is reflective of the Operating Partnership's preferential return on and of its capital.
+On April 25, 2001, the Company acquired Citigroup Center through a venture with a private real estate investment company.
+This venture is consolidated with the financial results of the Company because the Company exercises control over the entity that owns the property.
+The equity interest in the venture that is not owned by the Company, totaling approximately \$29.9 million and \$34.4 million at December 31, 2002 and 2001, respectively is included in Minority Interests on the accompanying Consolidated Balance Sheets.
+The minority interest holder's share of income for Citigroup Center is reflective of the Company's preferential return on and of its capital.